danstarns/centralized-eth-erc20-payments/README.md

 3. Topping up gambling account
 4. Paying for goods in a store

 With the current blockchain ecosystem still lacking; adoption, age and technological adaptors, the listed reasons in the paragraph above are difficult to implement with pure decentralization.
 Using pure blockchain tech would mean your users will have to change their current way of interacting with your app.
-Right now if I wanted to deposit tether into; an exchange or an investment account id be presented with an address where I could simply send the funds however I see fit, here are two examples:
+Right now if I wanted to deposit [USDT](https://tether.to/) into an exchange or an investment account I would be presented with an address, where I could simply send the funds however I see fit.
+Here are two examples of being presented with an address:

 ### Coinbase Pro Deposit